 The PlayStation 4 Collector's Edition includes all the above bonuses as well as two more items.

 *These bonuses will also be applied to accounts of those who purchased previous Collector Editions

-* Players will be able to upgrade their standard accounts to Collector's Edition status after game launch for $19.99/¥2,300 (EU Pricing not yet available).
-This purchase will give players the CE .
+* Players are able to upgrade their standard accounts to Collector's Edition status separately for an additional fee.
+This only grants in-game items.

 The Collector's Edition, released a full eight days prior to the release of the standard edition, contained the following in addition to those items included with the standard edition:

 - Behind-the-Scenes DVD

 - Travel Journal

 - Right of Passage - A personalized certificate with a unique serial number

 - Buddy Pass - Lets a friend play free for a limited time